© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Whorlton Castle: a motte and bailey and tower house with associated garden, earthworks, ponds, park pale, field system, deserted village and church is a scheduled monument protected by Historic England under reference 1007641.
 View the official record →

-Whorlton Castle is a motte and bailey fortification sited in North Yorkshire with subsequent stone tower house construction of medieval date.
+Whorlton Castle is a motte and bailey fortress in North Yorkshire, England, founded in the Norman period and subsequently developed as a tower house stronghold.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007641.

 Whorlton Castle: a motte and bailey and tower house with associated garden, earthworks, ponds, park pale, field system, deserted village and church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007641.